chris48s/blogmarks/posts/2023/2023-12-03-side-project.md

 ## Command line applications (compiled language)

-If your project is distributed as a compiled binary and it doesn't call any external APIs, there are relatively few externalities that can break this type of project or require attention from a maintainer.
+If your project is distributed as a compiled binary and it doesn't call any external APIs, there are very few externalities that can break this type of project or require attention from you as a maintainer.
 This is even more true for a statically linked binary.
 The only real exception to this might be needing to respond to a security issue.

 ## Command line applications (dynamic language) or Libraries